Sdalsosa/Trumpelthinskin/README.md

 - [Color Contrast Accessibility Validator](https://color.a11y.com/) Tested color contrast through the website.
 - [W3C Markup Validation Service](https://validator.w3.org/) Validated HTML for the website
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_uri) Validated CSS for the website
+- [JShint](https://jshint.com/) Used to check JavaScript code for errors
 - [Adobe Photoshop CS6](https://www.adobe.com/ie/products/photoshop.html) Used to create and edit images used for the website.

 [Back to top](<#contents>)